vatsalmt/Threat-Modeling-in-Cloud-Enviornment/README.md

 ## Methodology — Step by Step

 ### **1️⃣ Gather IaC Samples**
-- We have created 10 small Terraform and CloudFormation templates simulating common AWS services like **S3, EC2, IAM, and RDS**.
+- We have created 10 small Terraform and CloudFormation templates which have common AWS services like **S3, EC2, IAM, and RDS**.
 - Each file represents either a **secure** or **insecure** configuration.

 ---

 ### **2️⃣ Manual Threat Analysis (Ground Truth)**
-- We did a manual threat assessment for each  file and mapped it to **STRIDE** and **MITRE ATT&CK** categories.
+- We did a manual threat analysis for each file and combined it to **STRIDE** and **MITRE ATT&CK** categories.
-- These manual threat assessments are what made up our gold standard dataset and is captured in [`manual_analysis.csv`](manual_analysis/manual_analysis.csv).
+- These manual threat analysis are what made up our gold standard dataset and is captured in [`manual_analysis.csv`](manual_analysis/manual_analysis.csv).

 ---